top of page

 Merger agreement of Tripura; Source: White Paper on Indian States

 Parliament's response to demands for autonomy came in 1956 in the form of the Territorial Councils Act, which empowered local governance in Tripura.
 Territorial councils were established to oversee various aspects of local administration.
-To address further demands for greater autonomy, a committee was formed in 1961, led by Union Law Minister Ashoke Kumar Sen. This marked a significant step toward addressing Tripura's aspirations for self-governance as the committee recommended introduction of panchayati raj as well as the transfer of more subjects to the territorial councils.
+The first elections to the Tripura Territorial Council were held in 1957 – the first step towards representative governance (Bareh, 2001).

 Reorganization of North-East India